SynchroLabs/SynchroCivics/README.md

 $ synchro new synchro-civics
 ```

-Now you may clone this repo in the newly created `synchro-apps\synchro-civics` directory.
+Now you may clone this repo into the newly created `synchro-apps\synchro-civics` directory.

 ## Configuring Synchro Civics

 Before running Synchro Server with this app, you must provide the app configuration setting `GOOGLE_CIVICS_KEY`.
-This value must represent a [Google API key](https://support.google.com/cloud/answer/6158862) that has been [enable for use with the Civic API](https://developers.google.com/civic-information/docs/using_api).
+This value must represent a [Google API key](https://support.google.com/cloud/answer/6158862) that has been [enabled for use with the Civic API](https://developers.google.com/civic-information/docs/using_api).

 The easiest way to set this value is to add it to the Synchro Server `config.json` file after installing the Synchro Civics app into your local configuration (as described in the previous section):